jeskaj/Portfolio-Website/README.md

 The font family of League Spartan was chosen for its clean, modern, sans-serif look (with sans-serif as backup font), as being suitable for a professional site.

-The nav bar was given a black background for prominence and contrast, with light grey link text and a darker grey used on the link indicating the current page location (on second level pages).
+The nav bar was given a black background for prominence and contrast, with light grey link text rather than white, as white produced too startling a contrast.
+A darker grey font colour was used on the link indicating the current page location (on second level pages).

-*Vertical nav bar indicating current location is the About page:*
+*Vertical nav bar example, indicating the user's current location is the About page:*
 ![Vertical nav bar](docs/nav-bar-vertical.png)

 Turning the nav bar into a checkerboard type of effect on the desktop layout of the Home page was done to make better use of the screen real estate, given that the page had no other main content.
 It also adds a bit of whimsy to the site ;-)